 On a typical evening we put the kids to bed around 8 o’clock.
 Exhausted from a long day of work and chores, we spend the next couple of hours watching Netflix or YouTube clips from the comforts of our sofa.

 Last night was no different, but after the Mrs. cashed in early, I stayed up to watch a documentary, Jiro Dreams of Sushi.
-I came away from that screening with the notion that people should never retire.
+I came away from that screening with the notion that you should never retire.

 In the film, Jiro, an 85 year-old sushi chef and restaurant owner in Tokyo, Japan, shares his secrets to delivering a consistently excellent product over a period of seven decades.
 He’s a firm believer in perfecting one’s craft to the utmost.
 He feels it is an obligation to love his work.

 “Once you decide on your occupation,” says Jiro, “you must immerse yourself in your work.
 You have to fall in love with your work.
 Never complain about your job.
 You must dedicate your life to mastering your skill.
 That’s the secret of success and is the key to being regarded honorably.”

 It’s easy to see why Jiro still works as hard as he does (even now, approaching age 90), from 5AM to 10PM each day, repeating many of the same tasks day over day.
 Simply, he is devoted to his craft.
 Through endless execution, his craft has come to define who Jiro is.
 If Jiro were to retire, he’d be, “bored to death.”

 I came away from this documentary with a new perspective on work and retirement.
 Is it taking the easy way out to retire early?
 Am I simply giving up?
 Why can’t I be like Jiro, and devote myself to project management and continue to master my craft?